.221 Fireball Ammo

 Note: Energy values are calculated based on typical bullet weights and velocities for each cartridge.
 Actual results may vary based on specific loads and environmental conditions.

 The .221 Fireball is a centerfire rifle cartridge known for its accuracy and low recoil.
-It was developed by Remington Arms in 1963 as a benchrest cartridge.
+This table compares the sectional density of common bullet weights used in .221 Fireball ammunition.

 Cartridge Bullet Weight (gr) Sectional Density